 When you clear a room, you move on to explore the next.
 The challenge is that the resources you bring with you - your Summoner, your hero companions, and your deck of cards - are limited and carry over with you room to room.
 If you start as a lone Summoner, but summon a Barbarian to the fight and equip him with gear, he will follow you through to each room going forward (assuming he survives).

-The strategic layer of Summoners Fate adds additional considerations to how you approach surviving the dungeon.
+The strategic layer of Abalon adds additional considerations to how you approach surviving the dungeon.
 Do you blast the mob of goblins with a fireball in the first room or save it for the boss fight and attack them directly with your warriors?
 But what if you lose your Cleric in the fight?
 You may be in trouble if you encounter poisonous snakes in the next room.

 On a micro-level, the smallest segment of gameplay is clearing a single room.
 Rooms are designed to take an average of 3 minutes to complete and chain together seamlessly.
 This means you can choose to play in bite-sized chunks (ideal for mobile) or play longer, sit-down sessions (ideal for PC).
 The most common room encounter is tactical combat.